Okelm/okelm.github.io/content/blog/remote-work-so-they-love/index.md

  Knowing your own environment is one thing, and it will help you, but there are even more benefits if you are open to other coworkers' cultures and beliefs.
 You will understand that some of them are just part of their identity and cannot be fought back or altered.
 Instead, they should be understood and some work towards accepting these differences might do wonders for your relationships.

- #### Hofstede categories in detail:

- Let's look at all of the categories:
-1. **Distance to power**: The extent to which people accept differences between one another, particularly in the field of power, income and influence.
-The bigger the distance, the more probable that individuals will accept the established hierarchy.
-This approach may very well hamper innovation and stop down-top communication leaving organizations without any feedback and initiative which „normally” would be expected from employees.
-Though „normally” means various things depending on culture.
-And that's the beauty!
-We are different, but we must first notice it, and then understand the consequences.

-2. **Individualism**: It's self-explanatory, the opposite is collectivism.
-People with more individualist traits are more focused on their own goals, they are driven by their own beliefs (however crazy they may be) and less dependent on communities or groups.
-It might be hard for them to play in a team and follow the team's goals.

-3. **Masculinity**: The more masculine a society, the more success driven it is.
-Hence it is less important to do what you like and rather focus on things that bring you success, whether it's fame, wealth or respect.

-4. **Uncertainty Avoidance**: Societies with low scores are more open to novelties and innovation, also they are better at managing a changing environment.
-But it comes with the risk-taking approach which might not be desirable in some cases.

-5. **Long Term Orientation** and **Indulgence**: Savings, education, taking care of relationships, all of them are traits related to long term orientation.
-Whereas Indulgence is related to the extent to which individuals are keen to allow themselves to do what their instincts tell them.
-They are not focused on **Restraint**, which is said to be the opposite.

 ### To sum up

 While very attractive and beneficial, remote work comes with some obstacles.
 Handle them properly and you will be able to focus only on the benefits and forget about the problems.